idangoldman/plate/ROADMAP.md

 ### Ideas

 - Implement `MissingMethod` pattern
+  - acts as a router for multiple tree shakable and lazy loadable functionalities.
   - `respond_to_missing` and `method_is_missing` methods in `Objects` prototype
   - Proxying method calls to static methods of the same name in the prototype class.
   - `getter` and `setter` methods in `Objects` prototype to use `MissingMethod` pattern routing prototype methods to use static methods of the same name.